Residual Multi-Fidelity Neural Network Computing: Problem formulation and background

 \subsection{Neural network approximation}

-Deep neural network surrogates are often very expensive to construct, especially when high levels of accuracy are desired and the underlying ODE/PDE systems, that generate high-fidelity training data, are expensive to compute accurately.
-Although ResNets \cite{ResNets:2016} alleviate this issue to some extent by addressing the {\it degradation} problem (as depth increases, accuracy degrades), this work takes a step further by leveraging a combination of deep networks (possibly ResNets) and cheap low-fidelity computations to efficiently build deep high-fidelity networks.
-We will specifically focus on ReLU feedforward networks, possibly augmented with a ResNet style architecture (shortcut connections), as defined below.
+Deep neural network surrogates can be very expensive to construct \cite{adcock2021gap}, especially when high levels of accuracy are desired and the underlying ODE/PDE systems, that generate high-fidelity training data, are expensive to compute accurately.
+Although ResNets \cite{ResNets:2016} alleviate this issue to some extent by addressing the {\it degradation} problem (as depth increases, accuracy degrades), this work takes a step further by leveraging a combination of deep networks and cheap low-fidelity computations to efficiently build deep high-fidelity networks.
+We will specifically focus on ReLU feedforward networks, possibly augmented with a ResNet style architecture, as defined below.

-{\bf ReLU networks.} Following the the setup used in \cite{Petersen_Voigtlander:18,Guhring_etal:2020}, we define a feedforward network with $N_0=d$ inputs and $L$ layers, each with $N_{\ell}$ neurons, $\ell=1, \dotsc, L$, by a sequence of matrix-vector (or weight-bias) tuples
+{\bf ReLU networks.} Following the setup used in \cite{Petersen_Voigtlander:18,Guhring_etal:2020}, we define a feedforward network with $N_0=d$ inputs and $L$ layers, each with $N_{\ell}$ neurons, $\ell=1, \dotsc, L$, by a sequence of matrix-vector (or weight-bias) tuples

 We denote by $f_{\Phi}$ the function that the network $\Phi$ realizes and write,